They Can’t Even Tell You What Happened: Nursery Nut Allergy Claims

 🔍 What This Means For Your Claim

-You’re entirely dependent on staff to notice symptoms, recognize significance, document accurately, and tell you truthfully.
+You’re entirely dependent on staff to notice symptoms, recognise significance, document accurately, and tell you truthfully.
 Your child cannot protect themselves.
 They cannot report failures.
 They cannot correct mistakes.
 Complete institutional vulnerability.

 📋 Evidence Challenges